EmilLykke/p1/README.md

 # p1

+## Description
+This is a C-program which is capable of selecting and ranking airplane and train routes in Germany.
+The program is a representation of how a real world application could work which is why it retrieves its data from at fixed dataset.

 ## How to run program

-Run the following command in your terminal
+Assuming you have already downloaded the program folder and navigated to it in your terminal run the following command.

 `make clean && make`

+Then

+`./main`

-If you want to be extra cool you can run following command:
+If you want to skip a step run:

 `make clean && make && ./main`

-And if you want to be "El Hombre" you can run:
+And if you want to test the program with predefined input run:

 `make clean && make && ./main < temp.txt`